wultra/library-deploy/README.md

 ### Prepare template files

-Template files are textual files which version placeholder.
-The deploy script is doing following operations for each template file:
+Template files are textual files with version placeholder.
+The deploy script is doing following operations for each such file:

 - Checks whether template file exists
 - Checks whether destination file exists
-- Loads its content and replaces placeholder `%DEPLOY_VERSION%` with an actual version
+- Loads its content and replaces placeholder `%DEPLOY_VERSION%` with an actual version string
 - Stores final string into destination file

 For swift projects, two files typically has to be updated with a new version: